 The process involved preliminary assessments of both environmental and technical aspects with consideration for the various stakeholders and marine users who could potentially be impacted by both site investigation works and the ultimate development of the wind farm.

-Moneypoint Offshore Wind Farm is ESB and Equinor’s flagship floating offshore wind development project proposed in Ireland.
+Moneypoint Offshore Wind Farm is ESB’s flagship floating offshore wind development project proposed in Ireland.
 If developed, the project will be delivered in two phases.
-The first phase, Moneypoint Offshore One is located 16km off the Clare /Kerry Coast.
-The expected capacity from the first phase is estimated to be 400MW with the final windfarm area likely to be in the order of 70km2.
+The first phase, Moneypoint Offshore One, is located 16km off the Clare/Kerry Coast.
+The expected capacity from the first phase is estimated to be 400MW with the final wind farm area likely to be in the order of 70km2.
 The second phase, Moneypoint Offshore Two would be located a further 20km west of Moneypoint Offshore One, taking the total project capacity to between 1GW – 1.5GW.
-The latter phase would have a likely area of 200km2.
+The latter phase would have a likely area of 180km2.

 largest electricity generation station to date.
 This plant was once a lifeline to the Irish electricity transmission system but with the aim to reduce Ireland’s greenhouse gases, the coal plant is due